mhayashi1120/Emacs-langtool/README.md

 M-x langtool-show-message-at-point
 ```

-* You can use extension package `langtool-popup` in this repository.
+* You can optionally use extension package `langtool-popup` in this repository.
   To show automatically popup the cursor.

 * To finish checking.
 All langtool marker is removed.